hagre/RemoteControlWinch/README.md

 Remote Control of an agricultural Winch

-This project consists of 3 individulal parts:
+This project consists of 3 individual parts:

 + Remote (mobile transmitter)
 + Receiver (mounted on the winch)